Health care is changing quickly.

 Source: Kaiser Family Foundation study

-So, here are three best practices to consider, to deliver business decision-ready analytics, about the value of point solutions.
+Here are three best practices, to deliver business decision-ready analytics, about the value of point solutions.

 Here’s a good example from our client base: This national retailer wanted to measure the value of a Center of Excellence strategy for heart conditions.
 The metric strategy compared a well-defined pair of cohorts that looked beyond traditional utilization and cost metrics.
 We helped them also include mortality rates (COE – lower), returns to work (COE – faster), outcomes (COE – better), and company satisfaction (COE – higher).
 Yes, that’s right – employees actually reported a higher employee satisfaction rate on the survey following a major episode of care.